andynines/inhs-outlining/README.md

 ## Outstanding issues
 * Morphing animations between fish (not shown in the presentation) are a work in progress.
 The function `animate_morph_between()` in `inhs_outlining.py` produces a GIF, but it's choppy.
-* There are several fish that are close enough to other objects in the image for their outlines to connect.
-I have a fix but haven't implemented it yet.
-Fish 44303 is one example.

 ## Associated publications
 J. Pepper, J. Greenberg, Y. Bakiş, X. Wang, H. Bart and D. Breen, "Automatic Metadata Generation for Fish Specimen Image Collections," 2021 ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2021, pp. 31-40, doi: [10.1109/JCDL52503.2021.00015](https://doi.org/10.1109/JCDL52503.2021.00015).